StereoD-Development/flaunch/doc/buildyaml.md

 * [Build Types](#build-types)

 # Starting Out
-Let's build a simple package to work with `fbuild`
+Let's build a simple package to work with `fbuild`.

+> Note: To use `fbuild`, you'll need a yaml parser.
+Use `pip install PyYAML` to obtain one.

 ## The Pacakge
 Let's say we have the follow package structure: